 (762 observations deleted)

 When you use abbreviations use the same abbreviation every time, even across projects.
-This data set abbreviates education as educ, and there’s nothing wrong with that, but if you use edu in your other projects that’s sufficient reason to change it.
+This data set abbreviates education as educ, and there’s nothing wrong with that, but I use edu in my other projects and that’s sufficient reason to change it.

 The syntax to change a single variable name is just rename old_name new_name.
 Change pernum to person with: